 What Happens When You Go on Furlough?

 So your company has announced there will be furloughs.
 Don't panic.
+There are advantages and disadvantages of furloughs.
 Here's what a furlough is, and what it means for you – and your financial future.

 A furlough is unpaid forced leave.
 In tough economic times, many companies furlough employees on a rotating basis, instead of eliminating positions or having layoffs.
 This move is used to help save jobs, protect a company's bottom line, and keep it competitive once the market begins to improve.